Seilhac: Location

 Seilhac is located approximately equal distance from Tulle, Brive-la-Gaillarde and Uzerche.
 Close to the A89 and A20 motorways, the country of Seilhac represents a natural border between the Corrèze and the Vézère valleys.
-The communal territory is thus watered by the Brézou, tributary of the Vézère, and by the Céronne, tributary of the Corrèze river.
+The communal territory is thus watered by the Brézou, a tributary of the Vézère, and by the Céronne, a tributary of the Corrèze river.

 Located on the foothills of the Massif Central, the commune has a hilly terrain characterised by wooded hills and mini-plateau with average heights ranging from 420 to 547 metres in the Puy des Ferrières.
 The commune stretches over 2 575 hectares and on almost 7 km in the north-south direction and over 8 km in the east-west direction.

 The climate, is of a semi-continental type, is characterised by a certain softness due to a southwest exposure.

 The main urban area is located in the centre of the communal territory.